dynamiik/kodi-snips-remote/README.md

   * slotvalue:  -filled from injection
 * select_movie:
   * iron man 3(slot)
-  * this intent will only work if the session is keept alive with the customData "media_selected" when multiple    sessions are found. so it is possible to only say the movie name without hey Snips...
+  * this intent will only work if the session is keept alive with the customData "media_selected" when multiple movie titles are found. so it is possible to only say the movie name without hey Snips hotword.
   * slotname: movies
   * slotvalue:  -filled from injection
 * play_show: